Fluffy Zucchini Pancakes

 This post may contain affiliate links.
 See my disclosure policy.

-My healthy zucchini pancakes are thick, fluffy, and made in the blender.
-They are my family’s favorite wholesome breakfast.
-Make them sweet or savory- it’s your choice!
+My healthy zucchini pancakes are thick, fluffy, and made right in the blender for easy clean up.
+They’re my family’s favorite wholesome breakfast and taste just like a slice of warm zucchini bread.

-My wholesome zucchini pancake recipe tastes like a slice of warm, moist zucchini bread and is easy to make.
-These are different from my zucchini fritters, which are more crispy and savory.
+My wholesome zucchini pancake recipe tastes like a slice of warm, moist zucchini bread, and ironically, it’s one of my family’s most requested pancakes (yes, over chocolate pancakes or chocolate chip pancakes).
+A little disclaimer first- these are different from my zucchini fritters, which are more crispy and savory.

 Table of Contents